nickfourtimes/holm/readme.md

 Controls begin inverted, as nature intended, but you can hit `I` to flip them this way and that.

-If your crosshair touches one of three towers, it will be highlighted; left-click to warp to that point.
+If your crosshair touches one of towers, it will be highlighted; left-click to warp to that point.

 ## Plugins